Christmas inspiration from around the world

 Fancy something a little different on your table this festive season?
 We taken a look at a couple of other countries for some festive feasting inspiration.

-When thinking about Christmas, it’s hard not to conjure up images of Santa in his Lapland toyshop making a list and checking it twice, so our first port of call is Finland.
+When thinking about cooking for Christmas, it’s hard not to conjure up images of Santa in his Lapland toyshop making a list and checking it twice, so our first port of call is Finland.

 Joulupöytä, which translates as Yule or Christmas table, is the name of the traditional food board containing many different served at Christmas in Finland.
 The main dish is usually a large Christmas ham, along with other dishes such as fish and a variety of casseroles.
 The feast is finished off with sweet treats such as a rice pudding, Christmas bread and biscuits.
 And it’s all washed down with a traditional alcoholic or non-alcoholic glögi, similar to mulled wine.